 While I am sure you would love to work with every single client that asks about your services, and they see you are in google trending searches you must be cognizant of the fact that not every client is going to be a great fit for your own business.
 A client might not be a great fit for a few reasons: timing, project requirements/scope, and budget.
 Being able to recognize this is not only fair to yourself, but also to your prospect as well.

-For this article, I have supplied you with the questions that our company asks a prospective client before we start working with them (this comes after the initial introductory call and digital marketing review has been completed).
+For this article, I have supplied you with the marketing questions that our company asks a prospective client before we start working with them (this comes after the initial introductory call and digital marketing review has been completed).
 By asking some, or all, of the questions below, you will surely have a much better understanding of the prospective client’s business, where the business is at in its life cycle, and what the business actually needs.
-With this information you will be able to craft a very specific proposal that blows your prospect away, solves their key issues, and allows you to price your services out accordingly and get what you are actually worth.
+With this information you will be able to craft a very specific proposal with a business brand design that blows your prospect away, solves their key issues, and allows you to price your services out accordingly and get what you are actually worth.

 Through my own experience, I have found that participating in this exercise dramatically improves close rates because I am able to create extremely fine-tuned proposals that identify a client’s needs and goals and I am also able to give the prospective client a glimpse at the value I can provide for their business.
 In some instances, I have even been able to charge for this discovery service.